droundy/thesis-pommerenck/ising/referee-response.md

 The referee also asks that three additions be made to the paper.

-(i) It would be 'worthwhile to work out the [slower convergence for SAD due to the energy range being an a priori parameter in WL/MUCA] in the paper, and, if possible, quantify the loss in efficiency coming from energy range determination.'
+(i) "It would be worthwhile to work out the [slower convergence for SAD due to the energy range being an a priori parameter in WL/MUCA] in the paper, and, if possible, quantify the loss in efficiency coming from energy range determination."

-We have added a paragraph? subsection in the SAD/results portion of the paper that address this.

-## Ideas

-- Measure time until we last find a new important energy
-- Find the fraction of moves (in the end) that are outside the range of interesting energies.
+We have added a paragraph in the discussion section that explains the loss in efficiency SAD suffers by not specifying an energy range a priori.
+We are able to quantify this by identifying the last time SAD finds a new important energy and then finding the fraction of moves (in the end) that are outside the range of interesting energies.
-- Discuss in results or discussion

-(ii) Address the general problem of all "flat histogram" methods that the performance of these methods is due to hidden barriers almost always lower than what one would expect from a random walk in energy (in most cases still exponentially growing).
+(ii) "Address the general problem of all "flat histogram" methods that the performance of these methods is due to hidden barriers almost always lower than what one would expect from a random walk in energy (in most cases still exponentially growing).
 This has been discussed by Nadler et al (PRE 75 (2007)
 1) who also discus a protocol for optimizing the ensemble which minimizes the residual exponential slowing down.
-The authors should point out if and how SAD can be adapted to such "non-flat-histogram" methods.
+The authors should point out if and how SAD can be adapted to such "non-flat-histogram" methods."

 We have added a paragraph that 'Address the general problem of all "flat histogram" methods' in the introduction.

-## Ideas

-- Read this paper (probably both of us) and write it up.
-We need to describe the paper and discuss how this relates.
-- My guess is that SAD is like any of the other methods for non-flat-histogram approaches.
-- (Optimized ensemble *follows* a flat histogram method.)
+We discuss how the performance is impacted due to hidden barriers.
+We also add that WL has already been adapted to replica-exchange and point out that this should be possible for SAD as well.

 (iii) Add a few short remarks on comparison with replica exchange methods would be helpful.

 We have added a 'few short remarks' on comparison with replica exchange in the introduction.

-## This is a bit more work

-- Our method *should* be amenable to replica exchange parallelization, just as WL is.
+WL has been formulated as replica-exchange WLMC whereby it adopts the concept of conformational swapping directly from parallel tempering.
+Each replica is allowed to traverse the entire energy range via overlapping energy windows.

+While we have performed limited comparison with replica exchange methods (in our previous work we found the heat capacity to be consistent with computations performed with replica exchange), SAD could be extended in much the same way that WL was.
+In fact, this would make an interesting comparison with replica exchange statistical temperature Monte Carlo (as they both specify a temperature range) and should be studied on a temperature range system in a future work.

 Response to second referee
 # -----------------------------------------------------------------------------#